-S. No. Particulars Amount ( Rs. ) i) Fees charged for Yoga Camp conducted by a charitable trust Nil ii) Amount charged by cord blood bank for preservation of stem cells Nil iii) Amount charged by business correspondent for the services provided to the rural branch of a bank with respect to Savings Bank Accounts Nil iv) Amount charged for service provided by commentator in a Cricket match to a recognized sports body 6,00,000 relation to such preservation are exempt from GST.
+S. No. Particulars (Rs.) i) Fees charged for Yoga Camp conducted by a charitable trust Nil ii) Amount charged by cord blood bank for preservation of stem cells Nil iii) Amount charged by business correspondent for the services provided to the rural branch of a bank with respect to Savings Bank Accounts Nil iv) Amount charged for service provided by commentator in a Cricket match to a recognized sports body 6,00,000 i) Services by an entity registered under section 12AA of the Income-tax Act, 1961 by way of charitable activities are exempt from GST.
+The activities relating to advancement of yoga are included in the definition of charitable activities.
+So, such activities are exempt from GST.

-Working Notes :
+Working Notes: